 In addition to any parking that you may be able to get on the street, there are formal parking options nearby.
 I have listed a few out but you can certainly find more a bit further away.

 Just to be clear, there is certainly no one entrance to Brooklyn Bridge Park.
-You can literally enter the park from all different streets that lead up to the greenway.
+You can enter the park from several different streets that lead up to the greenway.

 However, if you are trying to walk the entirety of the park, you will either want to start from Pier 6 in the south or from John Street Park in the north.

 Pier 6 Entrance: There is a clear entryway to the park located at the corner of Atlantic Avenue and Bridge Park Drive, which will take you directly towards Pier 6.

 John Street Park Entrance: you can enter John Street Park from a few different locations, but the main cross street here would be at the intersection of John Street and Pearl Street.

 Another famous entrance is the Squibb Park Bridge that connects Brooklyn Heights with Pier 1.
 This can also be an alternative for you if it is an easier option.
 This way you can also visit the Brooklyn Heights Promenade during your time in the area.

 There are so many different neighborhoods to choose from when visiting NYC.
 Below are some articles to help you make the best choice for your trip.